-- For quick experience can use the -1 option to specify the node IP and number. -f option supports the creation of FISCO BCOS chains for complex business scenarios by using a configuration file in a specified format. -1 and -f options must be specified uniquely and cannot coexist. - It is recommended to use -T option for testing. -T enables log level to DEBUG, p2p module listens for 0.0.0.0 by default.
+- For quick experience can use the -1 option to specify the node IP and number. -f option supports the creation of FISCO BCOS chains for complex business scenarios by using a configuration file in a specified format. -1 and -f options must be specified uniquely and cannot coexist. - It is recommended to use -T and -i options for testing. -T enables log level to DEBUG. -i sets RPC and channel to listen for 0.0.0.0 while p2p module listens for 0.0.0.0 by default.